 What are the best places to buy property in Grenada?

 There are many types of property for sale in Grenada.
-You can find historical plantation homes, modern apartments, villas, bungalows, family homes, as well as shares in tourism accommodations.
+You can find historic plantation homes, modern apartments, villas, bungalows, and family homes with swimming pools, as well as shares in tourism accommodations.
 You can also buy Grenada land and build your own house.